mate-academy/react_phone-catalog/README.md

   - `About` section should contain a subheader with description;
   - Choose `Tech specs` you want to show.
 4. Add the ability to choose a picture.
-5. Implement `You may also like` block with products chosen randomly:
+5. Implement `You may also like` block with productsApi chosen randomly:
-  - Create `getSuggestedProducts` method fetching the suggested products.
+  - Create `getSuggestedProducts` method fetching the suggested productsApi.
-6. Add `Back` button working the same way as a Browser `Back` button.
+6. Add `BackButton` button working the same way as a Browser `BackButton` button.
 7. Add `Breadcrumbs` at the top with:
   - A Home page link;
   - A category page link (`Phones`, `Tablets`, `Accessories`);